shaficse/HeartDiseasePrediction/README.md

 - **Machine Learning Model:**
   - Utilizes scikit-learn for heart disease prediction.
   - Model trained and saved using the best practices.

+  To dive more details of the technical stuffs , please check this document [Download PDF](Group-10-HeartDiseasePrediction.pdf){:target="_blank"}

 - **Web Application:**
   - Built with Flask for a simple and interactive user interface.